Part of the 5 Star Car Title Loans chain · locations

 Visit 5 Star Car Title Loans

-5 Star Car Title Loans is best for vehicle owners with poor credit who need fast cash and have no lower-cost borrowing options available.
+5 Star Car Title Loans is profile signals for vehicle owners with poor credit who are researching short-term cash access and have no lower-cost borrowing options available.
 The main caveat is that the company does not disclose interest rates on its website, which is a red flag for cost transparency, and title loans carry real vehicle repossession risk if the borrower cannot repay.

 • Borrowers with poor or no credit history who have significant car equity